Photographic History of Table Mountain

 could be a replacement site for the

-trip from Mt.
 Wilson to Table Mountain took appoximately five

 hours!
-Once again, here is the picture
+Once again, here is the picture taken during

-of his initial visit with a few of his partners, unidentified.
+his initial visit with a few of his partners, unidentified.

 Charles Abbot on the right, with a